What you should include on your resume

 Contact details

-This can be one of the most overlooked areas of a resume as it seems simple enough but you would be amazed how many people don't include proper contact details.
+You would be amazed how many people don't include proper contact details on their resumes.
+It seems simple enough but is one of the most overlooked areas of a resume.
 Include your full name, address (country if you're applying internationally), email address and phone number.
 Include links to any online professional profile such as LinkedIn

 Personal summary / Objective statement

-This is optional, but it’s a good opportunity to highlight in a few sentences what you hope to achieve in your next position, what you offer, and demonstrate how you will solve the hiring manager’s challenges.
-In marketing terms, this is the place for your ‘unique sales proposition, or ‘USP’.
+This is a good opportunity to highlight what you hope to achieve in your next position, but it is optional.
+In marketing terms, this is the place for your ‘unique sales proposition’, or ‘USP’.

 Include a key skills list